Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

 Features:

-  - Multiple saves are possible, provided the formats are followed and they will be parsed and filenames displayed when running the script
+  - Multiple saves are possible while RXing
+  - RX/TX tools for the format with flipper .subs support in progress
   - Easily editable
   - ASK/FSK modulations
   - Continuous transmission
   - File format is basically a text representation of the signal, so size is small
   - Error checks hex data for length before converting to bytes
-  - Rapid and easy method for sending signals, create a .ys1 and send it.
+  - Rapid and easy method for sending signals, create or save a .ys1 and send it.
   - Amp setting is included in the python script but will need to be uncommented.

 Why?